 - If you had radiation treatment, a summary of the type and dose of radiation and when and where it was given

-- If you had chemotherapy, targeted therapy, or immunotherapy, a list of your drugs, drug doses, and when you took them
+- If you had immunotherapy, targeted therapy, or chemotherapy, a list of your drugs, drug doses, and when you took them

-- Contact information for doctors who have treated you and are familiar with your case
+- Contact information for doctors who have treated your cancer